Last Updated: April 22, 2019

 Avoid any indication of “pseudo-stereo” (electronically generated from single-track mono tape, early 1500 series)

 Made in USA preferred – overseas reissues are generally inferior quality.
-Blue Note had no international licencing agreements, which only slowly emerged in the Liberty years, and were not widely found until under United Artists stewardship
+Blue Note had no international licencing agreements, which only slowly emerged in the Liberty years, and were not widely found until under United Artists stewardship.
+Invariably overseas issues were from copy tape, mastered by a jobbing house technician with a taste for rock.

-Treat sceptically the claim “from the original tapes” , which applies to everything – only “re-mastered from the original tapes” counts for anything.
-If source is not mentioned, be doubly sceptical.
+Treat sceptically the claim “from the original tapes” , which applies to everything – only “re-mastered from the original tapes” counts..
+A 1/2inch copy tape at 15fps should be effectively identical to the original, but there are many other factors during playback and mastering which degrade transfer.
+If an original source is not mentioned, be doubly sceptical, even if officially licensed, as being licensed does not mean given access to original tapes.

 Of the most recent anniversary editions, I have read Blue Note hired top US audio engineer Bernie Grundman to create a corporate archive of Blue Note original tapes, in the form of high resolution digital transfers at 24-bit/192 kHz.
 Digital replay runs into digital to analogue conversion quality issues irrespective of file resolution, and does not assure improved quality in vinyl transfers.

-The best hope of audio quality remains “analog-to-analog”, mastering directly from source tapes, supported by quality pressing, all of which is difficult to achieve at less than $30 per LP.
+The best hope of audio quality remains “analog-to-analog”, mastering directly from original source tapes, supported by quality pressing, all of which is difficult to achieve at less than $30 per LP.
+And it can only be as good as the original recording – not everything was well-recorded.

 Many great jazz musicians recorded for Blue Note, but the man responsible for the quality of label’s recordings – their high dynamic and tonal range and lifelike presence – was sound engineer, Rudy Van Gelder.
 It was his recording equipment, choice and placement of microphones, the work at the mixing desk, the selection and rejection of takes, and the active supervision of the whole recording process from monitoring the dials through to cutting of the master lacquer, that created the “Blue Note sound”.